Manfred: No tolerance for beanballs in wake of Astros' scam

 Manfred: No tolerance for beanballs in wake of Astros' scamHouston Astros pitcher Justin Verlander crosses his arms as he stands with his teammates at the start of their first spring training baseball workout of the season Thursday, Feb.
 13, 2020, in West Palm Beach, Fla.
 (AP Photo/Jeff Roberson)

 NORTH PORT, Fla.
-(AP) -- With baseball ablaze over the Houston Astros' cheating scandal, commissioner Rob Manfred met with several managers Sunday and told them to knock off any notion of get-even beanballs.
+(AP) -- With baseball ablaze over the Houston Astros' cheating scandal, commissioner Rob Manfred met with nearly half of the major leagues managers Sunday and told them to knock off any notion of get-even beanballs.

 ''I hope that I made it extremely clear to them that retaliation in-game by throwing at a batter intentionally will not be tolerated, whether it's Houston or anybody else,'' Manfred said. ''It's dangerous and it is not helpful to the current situation.''